Doctor of Acupucture & Chinese Medicine

 Before relocating to Santa Fe, I stayed busy in 2 clinic practices, where I treated 50+ patients per week.
 These visits included orthopedic and Chinese medical assessments, as I administered Chinese medicine therapeutics of Tui Na and Shiatsu manual therapy, and Acupuncture and herbal medicine prescribing.
 At Sunnyside Collaborative Care, I worked in a collaborative environment with NDs, DCs, and MDs and primarily focused upon Acupuncture & Herbal medicine for relief of Epstein-Barr, Lyme, pain and mental-emotional disorders.
 Furthermore, I monitored and evaluated the patients' progress and condition and provided professional advice and recommendations to patients on a healthy lifestyle to help curtail remission of what was resolved in our encounters.

-I am currently licensed to practice Chinese medicine in New Mexico, Florida and Oregon.
+I am currently licensed to practice Chinese medicine in Florida and New Mexico.